hammaadworks/yumyum/docs/front-end-spec.md

     *   **Purpose:** A reusable table component to display lists of data like dishes, including action buttons for "Edit" and "Delete."

 *   **`EntityForm`**
-    *   **Purpose:** A generic form component for creating/editing dishes, brand info, and statuses, including the Cloudinary image uploader.
+    *   **Purpose:** A generic form component for creating/editing dishes, brand info, and statuses, including the ImageKit image uploader.

 ---
 ### 6. Branding & Style Guide